Software Engineering: A Modern Approach

 by their clients before use.
 While template methods are not the only

-solution for this purpose, they represent an effective alternative for
+solution for this purpose, they provide an effective alternative for

 clients to implement the missing parts of a framework.